Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/03-Intro-to-Flask/README.md

 <!-- .slide: data-background="#0D4062" -->
 ## Homework

-Complete your `Horoscope` project and use a Google Form to collect user data and make a more accurate prediction.
+Complete your `Horoscope` project and use an HTML Form to collect user data and make a more accurate prediction.
 Use the [starter code](https://github.com/Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/blob/master/Lessons/03-Intro-to-Flask/demo/app.py) as a guide!